openedx/docs.openedx.org/source/educators/how-tos/set_up_course/edit_course_about.rst

 To change the way that your course title appears in Studio and the LMS, follow these steps.

 .. note::
- EdX does not recommended that you do this if your course is live.
+ It is not recommended that you do this if your course is live.

 #.
 Open the course in Studio.
 #.
 On the **Settings** menu, select **Advanced Settings**.